Sat · June 13 · 2026 1:00 — 5:00 PM New Castle Community Center

 Hack for Health.

 1 in 5 youth face mental health challenges, but together, we can change that.
 Join our Youth Mental Health Innovation Hackathon to design bold, creative solutions that support teen wellness and wellbeing.
 Lots of mental health programs are designed for teens — this one is designed by them.
-Form a team, build your idea, and pitch your vision to our panel of expert judges.
+Form a team, build your idea, pitch your vision to our panel of expert judges and compete for the opportunity to implement your idea throughout New Castle.

 The biggest issues in our community